dynastymasra/telegraph/README.md

 ## Contributing

 If you find any issue you want to fix it, feel free to send me a pull request.
-And also if you have idea for improvement feel free to send me a pull request.
+And also if you have idea for improvement this library, feel free to send me a pull request.

 ## Library